 2015 News and nuggets

-2015 has been another spectacular year across all of our safari regions.
-Here’s a sampling of scenes and events that you might want to share with family and friends.
+Here’s a sampling of safari news with scenes and events that you might want to share with family and friends.

 Our good friend James Varden, one of Zimbabwe’s most highly regarded Professional Guides of Mana Pools and Hwange fame spent some time in Tanzania’s Grumeti Reserve recently.
 Here’s his shot of Zimbabwe’s national flower, the Flame Lily, found in full bloom in the Serengeti early in December